COUNSELING for PERSONAL & RELATIONAL GROWTH

 - Managing stress and other emotional problems effectively

 - Developing a holistic/integrative approach to caring for yourself: body, mind, and spirit

 - Improving communication with others—both expressing your ideas and listening to others

 - Re-inventing yourself and/or concept of family after major life changes (e.g., moving, new career, break-up/divorce, marriage, baby, blended families, death of loved one, etc.)

 - Recognizing and moving through resistance, self-sabotaging, or self-limiting behaviors in therapy and in your life—without disturbing the status quo, there will be minimal change

-- Being okay with emotions that come up in therapy—it is quite normal to have painful memories come forth; it is a natural part of the therapeutic process where you come to recognize that your shadow self (i.e., what we tend to deny about ourselves/what is holding you back from the life you want) wants to be healed
+- Being okay with emotions and sensations that come up in therapy or in your life outside of the therapy office—it is quite normal to have painful memories come forth; it is a natural part of the therapeutic process where you come to recognize that your shadow self (i.e., what we tend to deny about ourselves/what is holding you back from the life you want) wants to be healed

 Counseling When Compared to Coaching